Trump Administration Dismisses Advice, Science

 Not everyone will agree with every recommendation, for there is no single roadmap for the way forward.

-We agree with EPN that the following overarching recommendations for EPA are essential to meet the environmental challenges of the 21st century and improve people’s lives and our economy.
+The following overarching recommendations for EPA are essential to meet the environmental challenges of the 21st century and improve people’s lives and our economy.

 - EPA must reaffirm its commitment to fully protect public health and the environment.